C-ORG/whitepaper/README.md

 <h5>📄 Summary</h5>

 A _Continuous Organization_ is an organization that issues _FAIR securities_ by funneling part or all of its cash-flows to a specific type of smart-contract called _Decentralized Autonomous Trust_ (_DAT_).
 These _FAIR Securities_ represent a claim on the _DAT_'s future cash-flows.
-The organization, its investors and, potentially, its customers interact with the _DAT_ by sending ETH or _FAIR_s to it:
+The organization, its investors and, potentially, its customers interact with the _DAT_ by sending ETH or _FAIRs_ to it:

 <table>